Get to NO to get to YES.

 The $1.15B acquisition of Eucalyptus was the headline, but the real signal is their acquisition of YourBio Health — painless capillary blood sampling.
 Labs platform now offers 120+ biomarker tests.
 They're building the full DTP stack: marketing, consultation, testing, treatment, ongoing management.

-Diasorin's Liaison Nes platform received FDA clearance and CLIA waiver for a four-in-one assay detecting Flu A/B, RSV, and SARS-CoV-2.
-Results in 15 minutes, operable without specialized lab personnel.
+Diasorin's Liaison Nes platform received FDA clearance and CLIA waiver for a four-in-one Flu A/B + RSV + SARS-CoV-2 assay — 15 minutes, no lab tech needed.
+UK-based Lex Diagnostics submitted its rapid point-of-care PCR system to FDA for 510(k) clearance and CLIA waiver in parallel.
 This turns retail pharmacy locations into mini-clinics.

 83% of healthcare consumers now prefer AI-generated search answers over traditional Google blue links.
 Google AI Overviews, ChatGPT, and Perplexity are giving patients direct answers — bypassing your service-line pages entirely.
 Answer Engine Optimization (AEO) is the new game.